themagicalmammal/howtolinux/README.md

 **Note:-** Left Placement glitches the gnome-tweak-tool for some reason don't worry about it just increase the size of the window. <br /> <br />
 ![gnome-minimise](https://github.com/themagicalmammal/howtopopbuntu/blob/master/Screenshots/gnome-minimise.png)<br>
 #### 2. Battery Percentage
 Shows the amount of battery remaining in percent.
-Doesn't work for desktop pc's.<br> <br />
+Doesn't work for desktop pc.<br> <br />
 ![batterypercent](https://github.com/themagicalmammal/howtopopbuntu/blob/master/Screenshots/batterypercent.png)<br>
 #### 3. Optimizing Font
-I use custom resolution on my pc's so font seem small to me, so it make it better I use 1.11x font.
-I have set the hinting to full because hinting makes the font appear more crisp so that they are more readable.
-Also I have set the anti-aliasing to full pixels instead of sub-pixels because it has more font smoothing.<br /> <br />
+I use custom resolution on my PC's so the font seems small to me, so it makes it better I use 1.11x font.
+I have set the hinting to full because hinting makes the font appear crisper so that they are more readable.
+Also, I have set the anti-aliasing to full pixels instead of sub-pixels because it has more font smoothing.<br /> <br />
 ![custom-font-size](https://github.com/themagicalmammal/howtopopbuntu/blob/master/Screenshots/custom-font-size.png) <br />
 #### 4. Activity Hot Corner and Format time
-Activity hot corner enables hot corner where the button Activity is placed.
+The activity hot corner enables the hot corner where the button Activity is placed.
 So rather than clicking the button just touch the edge. <br />
 You can format time according to what you need.
-As I only use the time, so I got rid of the date there. <br /> <br />
+I only use the time, so I got rid of the date there. <br /> <br />
 ![overlay](https://github.com/themagicalmammal/howtopopbuntu/blob/master/Screenshots/overlay.png) <br /> <br />

 ### Custom Resolution with Xrandr